GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 At the end of training, all algorithm variants converge to achieving a mean score over 100 episodes of roughly 16.

-The banana navigation environment itself may be too simple of an environment to warant much of a difference between the DQN algorithm variants, which could be an explanation for the roughly similar convergence dynamics during the training process.
+The banana navigation environment itself may be too simple of an environment to warrant much of a difference between the DQN algorithm variants, which could be an explanation for the roughly similar convergence dynamics during the training process.
 It is also important to note that the Priority Experience Replay implementation is quite slow since a deque data structure was used instead of something more efficient like the sum-tree, as suggested in the paper.
 Furthermore,